Project 10: Collisions with Rotation

 Create a scene that includes at least one rotating object, at least one instance of each of your other objects, and incorporates some form of user interaction.
 For example, add paddles to your pinball-style scene from last week that activate when the user hits the space bar.
 Make something very simple that responds to user input before doing anything more complex.

-Create a screen video of your reactive scene in action and include a link to it on your wiki.
+Create a screen video of your reactive scene in action.
+Please submit it with your code or put it on Google drive with a link to it on classroom.

 - How did inheritance help you on this project?

 - What is the difference between the position anchor point and the rotational anchor point?

 - What is the difference between an object field and a local variable in a function?